HMS Captain (1869): Court-martial

-The subsequent investigation on the loss of Captain, in the form of a court-martial, under Sir James Hope, took place on board HMS Duke of Wellington, in Portsmouth Harbour.
-It was somewhat of a departure for the Admiralty to seek scientific advice, but eminent engineers William Thomson (later Lord Kelvin) and William John Macquorn Rankine were appointed to the enquiry.
+The subsequent investigation on the loss of Captain, in the form of a court-martial, under Admiral Sir James Hope, took place on board HMS Duke of Wellington, in Portsmouth Harbour.
+The court-martial expressed the opinion that "the Captain was built in deference to public opinion expressed in Parliament and through other channels, and in opposition to views and opinions of the Controller and his Department".
+This was a stunning (and unprecedented) rebuke of the mid-Victorian British public.
+For years they had demanded that Coles be allowed to produce a super-ironclad—armed with turrets—which could restore confidence in the primacy of the Royal Navy in a way which neither broadside ironclads like the partially armoured HMS Warrior nor Reed's central-battery versions seemed able to.
+Coles fatally added the requirement that a fully-rigged, seagoing turret-ship like HMS Monarch also be as low in the water as possible, like the low-freeboard (though mastless) American monitor USS Miantonomoh; which had crossed the Atlantic under escort in June 1866, and which both Coles and the Board of Admiralty toured when she was anchored at Spithead.

+The Admiralty later appointed a committee to consider ship designs past and present.
+It was somewhat of a departure for the Admiralty to seek scientific advice, but eminent engineers William Thomson (later Lord Kelvin) and William John Macquorn Rankine were appointed to the committee.
 It concluded that the ship was insufficiently stable: at 14 degrees heel (when the edge of the deck touched the sea) the righting moment due to the buoyancy pushing the ship upright again was just 410-foot-tons (1.2 MN·m).
 HMS Monarch, the masted turret ship proposed by the 1865 committee and designed by Reed, and which was in the area at the time of the sinking, had a righting moment of 6,500-foot-tons (20 MN·m) at the same angle.
 Maximum righting moment occurred at a heel of 21 degrees, and thereafter declined to zero at 54.5 degrees.
 Monarch's righting moment increased to a maximum at 40 degrees.
 Survivors testified that the Captain floated upside down for between three and ten minutes, which proved that the ship had capsized.
 An inclining test had been carried out at Portsmouth on 29 July 1870 to allow the ship's stability characteristics to be calculated.
 Captain set sail on the ship's final voyage before the results of the trial were published.

-The inquiry concluded that "the Captain was built in deference to public opinion expressed in Parliament and through other channels, and in opposition to views and opinions of the Controller and his Department".

-This was a stunning (and unprecedented) rebuke of the mid-Victorian British public.
-For years they had demanded that Coles be allowed to produce a super-ironclad--armed with turrets--which could restore confidence in the primacy of the Royal Navy in a way which neither broadside ironclads like the partially-armoured HMS Warrior nor Reed's central-battery versions seemed able to.
-Coles fatally added the requirement that a fully-rigged, seagoing turret-ship like HMS Monarch also be as low in the water as possible, like the low-freeboard (though mastless) American monitor USS Miantonomoh; which had crossed the Atlantic under escort in June 1866, and which both Coles and the Board of Admiralty toured when she was anchored at Spithead.